rasoolsomji/blog/content/posts/the-birth-of-a-blog.md

 Once I created a new key and gave the public part to GitHub and the private to circleci I was in business!
 Seriously, take your time with that article, it has everything you need.

-You can see the pipeline config [here](blog-circleci-config) in all its glory.
+You can see the pipeline config [here][blog-circleci-config] in all its glory.

 [blog-circleci-config]: https://github.com/briggySmalls/blog/blob/a5c9745a1134491a0369aee7bf43883e8b045b3d/.circleci/config.yml